Thank you for choosing ZePrA.

-Note: Report generation will use all of the spot color settings that have been selected in the configuration(s), including manual settings and warnings.
-Colors with warnings will be shown with red deltaE values.
+Note: When creating the report, all spot color settings set in the configurations are used, including manual settings and warnings.
+Colors with warnings are displayed with red deltaE values.

-Select the tool and specify a file name and a file format.
-The report may be created as a PDF, TXT, HTML or XML file.
-PDF is selected by default.
+- Enter a file name and select the format.
+The report can be created as PDF, TXT, HTML or XML.
+PDF is the default setting.
+Then specify the storage location.

-Note: Calculation percentages in the SaveInk report only reference the CMYK components, transparency effects and overprinting elements and spot colors are not taken into account.
+Note: The percentage calculations in the SaveInk report only refer to the CMYK components.
+Transparency effects, overprinting elements and spot colors are not taken into account.

 Extract ICC Profile

-Use Select to choose the appropriate file (PDF, JPEG, TIFF PSB or PSD files) or drag and drop the file that contains the embedded profile onto the dialog.
+2. Use Select to choose the file (PDF, JPEG, TIFF PSB or PSD) with the embedded profile.
+Click Open.
+Alternatively, you can drag and drop the file into the selection window.

 Spot Color Iteration